 (Applause)

 Awesome.
 Wait, wait, wait.
 You still your special mission, your secret mission.
-How are you going to these minutes of bonus life?
+How are you to spend these minutes of bonus life?

 Well, here’s my suggestion.
-These seven and half bonus minutes are kind of like genie’s wishes. can use your first wish to wish for a million more wishes.
+These seven a half bonus minutes are kind of like genie’s wishes.
+You can use your first wish to for a million more wishes.
 Pretty clever, right?
-So, you spend these seven and a half minutes today something that makes you happy, or that gets you physically active, or puts you in touch someone you care about, or even just tackling a tiny challenge, you’re going to boost your resilience, you’re going to earn more minutes.
+So, if spend these seven and a half minutes today doing something that makes happy, or that gets you physically active, or puts you in touch with you care about, or even just tackling a tiny challenge, you’re going to boost resilience, so you’re going to earn more minutes.

-And the good news is, can keep going like that.
-Every hour of the day, every day of your life, all way to your deathbed, which will now be 10 years later than it would have otherwise.
-And when get there, more than likely, you will not have any of those top regrets, because you will have built up the strength and resilience to lead a truer to your dreams.
-And with 10 extra years, you might even have enough time to play few more games.
+And the good news is, you can keep like that.
+Every hour of the day, every day your life, all the way to your deathbed, which now be 10 years later than it would have otherwise.
+And you get there, more than likely, you will not any of those top five regrets, because you will built up the strength and resilience to lead a life truer to your dreams.
+And with 10 years, you might even have enough time to play a few games.

 Thank you.